zac-heisey/craft/README.md

 **Sections**

-- How content or data is organized in Craft
+- Sections are how content or data is organized in Craft

-- News articles, set of docs, website pages
+- Examples of Sections might be: News articles, set of docs, website pages, etc.

 - 3 Section types in Craft: